Can I add a course if SOLUS says it's full?

 You can submit an Appeal to the Associate Dean (Studies) if you are an Arts and Science student and have experienced extenuating circumstances which have affected your studies.
-You can print the Appeal Form [PDF] as a PDF document from the Arts and Science website.
+You can submit your online appeal here.

 For some Appeals you may also require the permission of the Undergraduate Chair of the Department or the instructor of a course.
 If you are uncertain as to exactly what type of supporting documents you will require, please contact the Student Services office in F200 Mac-Corry Hall via this email, email@example.com.

 How is the Integrity of my transcript maintained?

 Integrity of the academic record is paramount in all Queen’s transcripts.
 Thus, when we switch to the new letter-based grading system, all your previous percent-based grades will remain unchanged.
 All previous academic rulings will also remain.
 A student will never be allowed to “switch” a letter for a percent grade, or vice versa.

 How will my transcript be evaluated by a graduate school?